Piriformis Syndrome

 What causes piriformis syndrome?

-Piriformis syndrome usually develops due to a combination of load, posture, and movement factors rather than a single cause.
+Piriformis syndrome usually develops from a mix of load, posture, movement control, and local tissue irritation rather than one single cause.
 Contributing factors may include:

 - Prolonged sitting or repetitive hip loading